 - Impact factor is a measurement of the citation rate of a particular journal.
-Individuals do not have an impact factor, publications do.
-Impact factor takes into account citations of the previous two years of published articles.
-Because citation practices vary widely between disciplines, impact factors also vary.
-While the number could differ depending on the tool used to measure the number of citations, Thomson Reuter’s Journal Citation Reports tool is generally the industry standard for measuring impact factor.
+Individuals do not have an impact factor, publications do – so impact factor can’t tell you anything about the quality, influence, or impact of a particular article or the researchers that authored it, only the average number of citations for all the works published there over the previous two years.
+However, as demonstrated in some of the resources linked below, these averages hide a lot of variation and can be misleading.
+Because citation practices vary widely between disciplines and many other traits of a journal, impact factors also vary.
+While the number could differ depending on the tool used to measure the number of citations, Thomson Reuters’ Journal Citation Reports (JCR) tool is generally the industry standard for measuring impact factor.

 - The Eigenfactor is similar to impact factor in that it attempts to measure the “total importance” of a journal.
 It considers citations five years from the year of publication (more than the two of JCR’s impact factor).
 It also weighs citations from more influential journals higher than those from less influential journals.
 The eigenfactors of all the journals in the eigenfactor index are scaled to sum to 100, so that a journal with a 1.00 eigenfactor has 1% of the “total importance” of all the journals in the index.